wuyangf7/OPERA/README.md

 6	0.611609	0.365378	0.00324214	0.019771
 ...
 ```
+Columns are iteration numbers from MCMC and posterior samples for each configuration from the MCMC.

 ## Other parameters for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --prior-sigma 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3